 The Net Promoter Score measures clients’ loyalty and satisfaction and identifies areas for improvement.

-This SaaS metric rates the likelihood of having customers recommend your product and is normally based on an NPS survey.
+These SaaS analytics rate the likelihood of having customers recommend your product and is normally based on an NPS survey.
 You can find it in companies website as a pop-up asking, “How likely are you to recommend ClickIT (or the specific product/service the company offers)?”

 Another vital measure between the SaaS key metrics is the Average Revenue per Account, essential for tracking the pricing’s appropriateness.

 The ARPA measures the average revenue generated by each customer account.
-It’s a good idea to include it in your SaaS metrics dashboard, as it enhances the understanding of sales and marketing strategies’ effectiveness.
+It’s a good idea to include it in your SaaS metrics dashboard analytics, as it enhances the understanding of sales and marketing strategies’ effectiveness.

 Calculate it by dividing your MRR (monthly recurring revenue) by your total accounts.